Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Numerical results

-In both \ac{UL} and \ac{DL} scenarios, \ac{ELU}-CosFormer consistently outperforms the other models across all user counts.
-This confirms the effectiveness of integrating the \ac{ELU} activation into the CosFormer kernel.
-CosFormer also shows strong performance, closely trailing \ac{ELU}-CosFormer, while Performer and Transformer achieve moderate \ac{SE} levels.
-Longformer, although competitive at low user counts, exhibits a steeper decline as $K$ increases, indicating reduced scalability.
-The superior performance of \ac{ELU}-CosFormer stems from the integration of \ac{ELU} with CosFormer’s cosine-based attention kernel, as explained in Section~IV.
-As a result, \ac{ELU}-CosFormer forms physically consistent clusters and outperforms other variants across all user counts under our fairness-driven objective.
+{In both \ac{UL} and \ac{DL} scenarios, \ac{ELU}-CosFormer consistently achieves the highest \ac{SE} across all user counts.
+This result highlights the benefit of integrating the \ac{ELU} activation into the CosFormer attention kernel.
+As discussed in \sectionname~\ref{sec:proposed}, the combination of \ac{ELU} with the cosine-based attention mechanism improves the model's ability to capture the spatial interactions between \acp{UE} and \acp{AP}.
+Consequently, \ac{ELU}-CosFormer produces more effective \ac{AP} clustering and power allocation decisions, maintaining strong performance even as the number of users increases under the considered fairness-driven objective.}

 In addition to \ac{SE}, Table~\ref{tab:model_comparison} compares the models in terms of complexity and efficiency metrics.
 All models were evaluated under consistent conditions to ensure fair comparison, with latency and training time reported for $K=10$ \acp{UE}.